-During my college years, long past, one of the few pleasures of an otherwise arduous and mundane period was to enroll in Audio I and II classes, which allowed my interest in music to briefly overlap the normally unbearable experience of academics.
-Lying at the core of why these classes proved to be enjoyable was the teaching provided by Joe Tortorici.
+One of the few pleasures of an otherwise arduous college life was to enroll in Audio I and II classes, which allowed my interest in music to briefly overlap with academics.
+The teaching of those classes was provided by Joe Tortorici.
 With an extensive resume of contributions to the jazz world, as an engineer and mixer for the likes of legends like Ella Fitzgerald and Whitney Houston, my former Professor has quite been quite prolific over the years, so I felt compelled to reach out for a chat.

 Can you tell about how you got into audio work and what experiences served as the motivation for that?

 In my youth, I was an okay guitar player doing occasional session work, and I always had an interest in the process of recording.
 On the occasion of fatherhood, I made a conscious decision to stabilize my life style and pursue studio work from the other side of the glass.
 Little did I know that an actual career would still be a long time off.
 But having a musical foundation served me well throughout my audio career.

 Your resume is very much characterized by work in the jazz world.
 Why did jazz become your genre of preference for most of the work you did and still do?
 Was it a favorite genre for you, or did it have something to do with lending itself to easy mixing/engineering?